 Ali Adnan Ibrahim

-Dr. Ali Adnan Ibrahim is Global Head of Sustainability and Social Responsibility at the Al Baraka Banking Group in Bahrain, the world's largest Islamic banking network, I lead sustainable finance initiatives across the Group.
+As Global Head of Sustainability and Social Responsibility at the Al Baraka Banking Group, in Bahrain, the world's largest Islamic banking network, I lead sustainable finance initiatives across the Group.

 - The Forum of Young Global Leaders

 As Co-Chair of the Sustainability Working Group for the Islamic finance industry (CIBAFI), and as Chair of the Sustainable Development Committee of the Bahrain Association of Banks (BAB), I am fortunate to work with an exceptional group of leaders to explore various ways in which banks and the financial services sector can contribute to the continued sustainable development.

 As a Member, I look forward to contributing to the Consultative Group of the Taskforce on Scaling Voluntary Carbon Markets.